 Ankle, Achilles & Shin Pain

-- Peroneal nerve compression - Also known as peroneal neuropathy, this injury may occur due to an acute knee injury putting pressure on the nerve, or sitting with the legs crossed.
+- Achilles tendon rupture - Also known as peroneal neuropathy, this injury may occur due to an acute knee injury putting pressure on the nerve, or sitting with the legs crossed.

-- Achilles tendon rupture - An achilles rupture is a completet tear of the thick tendon at teh back of the ankle.
+- Partial achilles rupture - An achilles rupture is a completet tear of the thick tendon at teh back of the ankle.
 When this happens often a popping noise is heard.

 - Haglunds syndrome - Haglund's syndrome is a combination of both achilles tendonitis and achilles bursitis.
 This might be due to a haglund's deformity - which is a bony growth at the back of the heel bone.